LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 # MPLC - documentation

 > *This documentation is work in progress, please don't get mad if you don't find what you are looking for!
-Drop us a line, we'll do our best to improve it.*
+Drop us a line, we'll do our best to answer you quickly and enhance the documentation.*

 Table of content: